What exactly is schema and how do you effectively incorporate it into your own SEO strategy?

 Let’s Get Started!

 The simplest way to begin implementing schema is through the Google Data Highlighter or Google Data Markup Helper.
-Both tools are intuitive and designed to easily tag pages on your website.
+Both schema tools are intuitive and designed to easily tag pages on your website.
 A great starting point if you’re just getting your feet wet with schema.
 But how do you choose which tool is best for you?

 Google Data Highlighter or Google Structured Data Markup Helper?